-- Captured volumes are sensitive to the grill plate and adjacent channel design.
-Channels should be altered to slope to the inlet. - Narrow openings to prevent litter entry, but can be prone to blockage. - Flush stainless steel allows easy streetsweeper cleaning
+- Transfer stormwater to the soil media horizintally via a grill inlet - Captured volumes are senstive to the grill plate and adjacent channel design.
+Channels should be altered to slope to the inlet. - Narrow openings to prevent litter entry, can be prone to blockage. - Flush stainless steel allows easy streetsweeper cleaning